Christmas Hangover Links

 Posted in Look at what I found on the Internet

-Tagged with A Christmas Carol, A Christmas Story, academia, academic boycotts, academic freedom, academic jobs, accreditation, adjuncts, Amazon, America, Anthropocene, Arabic, art, ASA, atheism, austerity, Baby Got Back, bankruptcy, banned books, Barack Obama, baseball, bullying, Canada, Candy Crush, capitalism, carbon, Catholicism, censorship, China, Christmas, class struggle, climate change, comedy, communism, Democrats, Detroit, eBay, ecology, Elf on a Shelf, family, Florida State University, food stamps, Fourth Amendment, games, George Zimmerman, guns, Heaven, How the University Works, ideology, institutions, Iran, Israel, It's a Wonderful Life, Jeb Bush, Koch brothers, maps, Mars, mass extinction, military-industrial complex, Milwaukee, MLA, my good works, neoliberalism, NORAD, North Carolina, oral histories, Palestine, Paul F. Tompkins, places to invade next, politics, pollution, prison, prison-industrial complex, probable clause, propaganda, rape culture, religion, Santa Claus, school choice, science fiction, Scrooge, Sherlock, Sir Mix-a-Lot, socialism, sports, surveillance society, sweatshops, television, the BBC, the courts, the law, the Pope, Tumblr, Upworthy, vouchers, Wal-Mart, war on education, war on terror, Wisconsin, Won't somebody think of the children?
+Tagged with A Christmas Carol, A Christmas Story, academia, academic boycotts, academic freedom, academic jobs, accreditation, adjuncts, Amazon, America, Arabic, art, ASA, atheism, austerity, Baby Got Back, bankruptcy, banned books, Barack Obama, baseball, bullying, Canada, Candy Crush, capitalism, carbon, Catholicism, censorship, China, Christmas, class struggle, climate change, comedy, communism, Democrats, Detroit, eBay, ecology, Elf on a Shelf, family, Florida State University, food stamps, Fourth Amendment, games, George Zimmerman, guns, Heaven, How the University Works, ideology, institutions, Iran, Israel, It's a Wonderful Life, Jeb Bush, Koch brothers, maps, Mars, mass extinction, military-industrial complex, Milwaukee, MLA, my good works, neoliberalism, NORAD, North Carolina, oral histories, Palestine, Paul F. Tompkins, places to invade next, politics, pollution, prison, prison-industrial complex, probable clause, propaganda, rape culture, religion, Santa Claus, school choice, science fiction, Scrooge, Sherlock, Sir Mix-a-Lot, socialism, sports, surveillance society, sweatshops, television, the Anthropocene, the BBC, the courts, the law, the Pope, Tumblr, Upworthy, vouchers, Wal-Mart, war on education, war on terror, Wisconsin, Won't somebody think of the children?